SeanPedersen/SeanPedersen/README.md

 ### Hi there 👋
-I am a Machine Learning Enigneer focused on vision and text representation learning.
+I am a Machine Learning Enigneer experienced in vision and text representation learning.

 🔭 I’m currently working on [HyperTag](https://github.com/SeanPedersen/HyperTag) a knowledge management tool made for humans using tags and ML.
 <!--